zpaq/zpaq/readme.txt

 Runs config as a postprocessing program.
 The program is run once for each byte of input, with output redirected to the named output file.
+At the end of input, the program is run with input 2^32-1 to signal EOF.
 The defaults are standard input and standard output.

+  zpaq sconfig

+Compiles config and outputs HCOMP as a list of numbers suitable for initializing an array in C/C++

 A config file has the format: